• Skip to primary navigation

 Their journey to the West began along the historic Silk Road, reaching Europe during the medieval era.
 In the West, Silkies were seen as exotic wonders, often showcased in fairs and circuses.

 The Blue Silkie, with its striking blue-gray feathers, is a result of selective breeding.
 This particular variety exhibits the classic Silkie characteristics – soft feathers, black skin and bones, and blue earlobes – but stands out with its unique blue feathering.
-These birds are rare here in the US and few pictures are available.
+These birds are rare here in the US, and few pictures are available.

-Today, Blue Silkie chickens are loved not just for their appearance, but for their friendly and docile nature.
+Today, Blue Silkie chickens are loved not just for their appearance but also for their friendly and docile nature.
 They are a favorite among poultry enthusiasts and are often kept as pets or show birds.
 Their presence in gardens and homesteads brings a touch of history and charm, connecting us to a past where they were as valued for their mystery as for their beauty.

 Broodiness and Egg-Laying